-2022, Polish agri-food exporters made history again, breaking the record for the highest revenue ever generated by Polish agri-food exports.
-At EUR 47.9 billion, this revenue reached a level almost 27% higher than in 2021 and over 9 times higher than in the year that Poland acceded to the EU (2004).
-Poland is ranked second in the EU in terms of trade balance.
-The results generated by Polish agri-food exporters in 2022 show that Poland is one of the most dynamically developing agri-food markets in the world.
+In 2023, Polish agri-food exporters made history again, breaking the record for the highest revenue ever generated by Polish agri-food exports.
+At EUR 52.1 billion, this revenue reached a level almost 9% higher than in 2022 and approximately 10 times higher than in the year that Poland acceded to the EU (2004).
+According to preliminary data for 2024, the value of Polish exports of agri-food products is still increasing.
+The results generated by Polish exporters show that Poland is one of the most dynamically developing agri-food markets in the world.

 The road to success has been paved with the determination and entrepreneurial spirit of Polish companies who, in 2004, were faced with a great challenge when the country joined the European common market.
-The progress that the Polish agriculture and agrifood sector has achieved in the last two decades is unprecedented.
+The progress that the Polish agriculture and agri-food sector has achieved in the last two decades is unprecedented.
 Today, Poland boasts one of the most high-tech technological parks in the EU, delivering a high production capacity, innovative technology and supreme quality.
+This capacity continues to be developed.
+In 2022, the value of investments in the agri-food sector amounted to nearly EUR 3 billion, accounting for approximately 16% of total investments.
+Net foreign direct investments in the sector reached the value of EUR 1.26 billion.
 While Poland is one of the most important European food producers and exporters, it has developed a market which accommodates players of all sizes: big companies, small, medium-sized and family enterprises and start-ups with inventive ideas about how to use Polish agri-food produce.
 The Polish food product offer is broad and rich, and responds to a variety of tastes and needs.
 It combines both the heritage of centuries-old traditions, as well as the excitement of modern trends and the spirit of innovation.
 But, most of all, it reflects the Polish passion for good food.

 We invite you to give our wonderful Polish food products a try.
-Enjoy, and let the message that Poland Tastes Good reach every table in the world!
+Enjoy and let the message that Poland Tastes Good reach every table in the world!